 - A military immunization or health record from the United States Armed Forces documenting COVID-19 vaccination.

-- Students who were vaccinated in New Jersey and have lost their COVID-19 vaccination card can obtain a copy by visiting the New Jersey Immunization Information System (NJIIS).
+- Students who were vaccinated in New Jersey and have misplaced their COVID-19 vaccination card can obtain their vaccination record by visiting the New Jersey Immunization Information System (NJIIS).
 Students who were vaccinated outside of New Jersey can refer to that State’s COVID-19 website for instructions.

 - Medical Exemption: A student may be considered for exemption from the COVID-19 vaccine requirement if they have a medical contraindication for COVID-19 vaccination and if failure to receive this immunization does not prevent the fulfillment of the essential functions and/or curricular requirements of the academic program.
 Conditions comprising valid medical contraindications to vaccine administration are those set forth by the Centers for Disease Control and Prevention.
 To apply for a medical exemption, a physician licensed to practice medicine or osteopathy, or an advanced practice nurse, in any jurisdiction of the U.S., or in any foreign country, must complete the COVID-19 VACCINE MEDICAL EXEMPTION FORM.